matwilso/matwilso.github.io/_posts/robot-future.md

 <div style="margin-left: 2em"><em>Because deep learning is so empirical, success in it is to a large extent proportional to raw experimental throughput - the ability to babysit a large number of experiments at once, staring at plots and tweaking/re-launching what works.
 This is necessary, but not sufficient. - <a href="https://twitter.com/karpathy/status/1350503355299205120?ref_src=twsrc%5Etfw">Andrej Karpathy</a></em></div>
 <br>

-**If** it takes a lot of experimentation to build up fundamentals and intuitions about a problem (as it does in deep learning), then it's best to start small at first, so we're waiting for hours and not days for feedback.
+*If* it takes a lot of experimentation to build up fundamentals and intuitions about a problem (as it does in deep learning), then it's best to start small at first, so we're waiting for hours and not days for feedback.

 I don't think we quite have the compute to build the grand version of learned simulators or world models, but we can start working on the ideas and building up real progress in this space.
 And we can be ready when the compute arrives.

-To plug my own work in this space, I'm building something like an MNIST of world modeling / learned simulators, called [boxLCD](https://github.com/matwilso/boxLCD).
+I built something like an MNIST of world modeling / learned simulators, called [boxLCD](https://github.com/matwilso/boxLCD).
 It's meant to be a testbed for developing ideas and algorithms for learned simulators and world models.
 It uses box2D physics and very low resolution, binarized images for rendering, and it aims to capture as much structure of the full real world learned simulator / world model problem as possible, while remaining much quicker and easier to run experiments and iterate ideas on.